shawnrivers/nogilib/README.md

 ## Copyrights

-I do not own any Copyrights of members or CD artworks images used in this project.
+I do not own any copyrights of members or CD artworks images used in this project.
 Therefore, please **DO NOT** use this project for any commercial use.